 Healthcare directives or "living wills," as they're most commonly called, are legally binding documents that state an individual's preferences for medical treatment if they become incapable of communicating these preferences.
 For example, someone who does not want to be kept alive through an artificial respirator can state this in their living will, which physicians and individuals with power of attorney must follow.
 Georgia living will laws also excuse physicians acting in accordance with a living will from liability.

 Learn more about Georgia living will laws in the chart below.
-See Wills and Durable Power of Attorney for Health Care for more details.
+See Power of Attorney for Healthcare and Living Wills for more details.

 |Code Section||31-32-1, et seq.|